PlatONnetwork/docs/docs/JsonRpc.md

   - `transactionHash`: `DATA`, 32 Bytes - hash of the transactions this log was created from. `null` when its pending log.
   - `blockHash`: `DATA`, 32 Bytes - hash of the block where this log was in. `null` when its pending. `null` when its pending log.
   - `blockNumber`: `QUANTITY` - the block number where this log was in. `null` when its pending. `null` when its pending log.
-  - `address`: `DATA`, 20 Bytes - address from which this log originated.
+  - `address`: `DATA`, address string in bech32 format - address from which this log originated.
   - `data`: `DATA` - contains one or more 32 Bytes non-indexed arguments of the log.
   - `topics`: `Array of DATA` - Array of 0 to 4 32 Bytes `DATA` of indexed log arguments.
 (In *solidity*: The first topic is the *hash* of the signature of the event (e.g. `Deposit(address,bytes32,uint256)`), except you declared the event with the `anonymous` specifier.).